mjbradvica/personal-website-articles/2021/blazor-series/blazor-refactoring-inputs.md

 # Refactoring form inputs in Blazor

-A common scenario in forms with any web application is dealing with a lot of repetition when creating input fields.
-Many individual inputs have a common pattern of taking an input tag and surrounding it with a label, validation, and some styling.
-Developers continuously find themselves in copy-paste scenarios with code where only a few small details change for each input.
-With larger forms, the line count can easily explode into the hundreds of lines.
-Most of this markup falls under the category of line noise or boiler plate that just has to be there.
+A common scenario in forms with web applications is dealing with a lot of repetition when creating input fields.
+Many individual inputs have a common pattern of surrounding an input with a label, validation, and some styling.
+Developers continuously find themselves in copy-paste scenarios where only a few small details change for each input.
+The line count can easily explode into the hundreds of lines with larger forms.
+Most of this markup falls under the category of line noise or boiler plate that has to be there.

 Every form field generally follows the same pattern of: